-- Is conditionally excluded state-only dangerous waste.
+- Conditionally excluded state-only dangerous waste

-- Must be fully designated before it can be identified as special waste.
+- Must be fully designated before it can be identified as special waste

-To take advantage of the conditional exclusion (in WAC 173-303-073), generators must do one or all of the following:
+To take advantage of the conditional exclusion of special wastes (WAC 173-303-073), generators must do at least one of the following:

-- Dispose of their waste in hazardous or municipal solid waste landfills.
+- Dispose of their waste in hazardous or municipal solid waste landfills

-- Recycle the waste on site or off site.
+- Recycle the waste on-site or off-site

 Examples of possible special wastes

-- WT02—Contaminated absorbents and debris, evaporator condensate, pollution control filter cake, and paint.
+- WT02: Contaminated absorbents and debris, evaporator condensate, pollution control filter cake, and paint.

-- WP02—Resins, adhesives, dried paint, sealant, grease, tar, metal machining wastes, and contaminated soil and absorbents.
+- WP02: Resins, adhesives, dried paint, sealant, grease, tar, metal machining wastes, and contaminated soil and absorbents.